 "Wait!
 Wait!
 Stop! - they want me to give you a message!"

-In 2008, for a time, as part of my effort to investigate psychic-mediums, I attended a weekly discussion group sponsored by a Spiritualist Church.
+For a time, as part of my effort to investigate psychic-mediums, I attended a weekly discussion group sponsored by a Spiritualist Church.
 Some of the attendees possessed mediumistic abilities.

 After the session, I left the building and made my way across the parking lot to my car.
 However, behind me I heard a voice calling out, "Wait!
 Stop!"
 I glanced back to see a black girl who'd been a member of that evening's group.
 This was her first time attending, I'd never seen her before, and hadn't spoken to her.
 My first mental reaction was, "Why are you shouting at me?
 I don't even know you."

 The girl approached me and apologized for the intrusion with, "I'm sorry for shouting, but they" - the Spirit Guides - "insist that I give you a message!"